AlexZeitler/http.js/README.md

 }
 ```

+*Note: If you set the content-type header to `application/json`, the `data` object will be encoded as
+JSON.*

 Occasionally there are headers that shall be sent on each request.
 For that you can use the `http.headers`
 function.
 This function allows you to define headers that are required on each request: